TheVovchik/HolyWater__front/README.md

 - APIStorage extends and implement DataStorage methods using RESTapi as place to store data.
 - LSStorage extends and implement DataStorage methods using LocalStorage as place to store data;
 - Storage methods and places can be simply extended.
+- Start the project on your PC, change in ./src/Storage/Storage.ts in line 15 StorageType.RESTApi on StorageType.localStorage;